nginx-byop/custom-jwt/README.md

 # custom-jwt
-Customize JWT between NGINX and your Microservices
+Customize JWT (NJS) between NGINX and your Microservices